postnl/postnl-magento2/README.md

 - var/generation
 - var/di (if this folder exists)

-Flush the cache using the following command.
+Flush the cache.
 - php bin/magento cache:flush

-Update the Magento 2 environment using the following command
+Update the Magento 2 environment.
 - php bin/magento setup:upgrade

-Re-index the Magento 2 environment using the following command
+Re-index the Magento 2 environment.
 - php bin/magento indexer:reindex

 The installation on your Staging Environment is now finished